-- 1. Applicants for employment shall have the right to receive from the prospective employer information about the initial pay level or its range, based on objective, gender-neutral criteria, to be attributed for the position concerned.
-Such information shall be indicated in a published job vacancy notice or otherwise provided to the applicant, sufficiently in advance, either prior to the job interview without the applicant having to request it or in any case [...] prior to the conclusion of the contract. - 2.
+- 1. Applicants for employment shall have the right to receive from the prospective employer information about the initial pay [...] or its range, based on objective, gender-neutral criteria, to be attributed for the position concerned.
+Such information shall be providedsufficiently in advance, either in a published job vacancy notice, prior to the job interview or in any case prior to the conclusion of the employment contract. - 2.
 An employer shall not [...] ask applicants about their pay history during their previous employment relationships.